ergoplatform/ergo-scala-compiler/README.md

 # ErgoScala compiler

-Compiler for Ergo smart contracts written in ErgoScala, subset of Scala language.
+Compiler for Ergo smart contracts written in ErgoScala (a subset of Scala).
 Compilation from formally verified smart contracts from [ergo-contracts](https://github.com/ergoplatform/ergo-contracts) is supported.

 # Usage